TahaHaris/Apex-Racers/README.md

 Modular architecture with clean separation of logic, input, graphics, and sound

-No OS, no libraries — just raw embedded programming

 🎯 Project Purpose
 Byte Racers isn’t just a game — it's a hands-on showcase of embedded systems engineering.
 It demonstrates low-level hardware interaction, real-time event handling, and graphical performance optimization on a memory- and speed-constrained platform.
 Ideal for students, educators, or hobbyists exploring microcontroller capabilities in a fun and visual way.